How to Get an Accurate Car Insurance Estimate Before You Buy

 Location

 Where you live matters — a lot.
-Annual full coverage premiums range from approximately $1,112 in Ohio to over $4,300 in Florida, largely due to differences in accident frequency, weather exposure, and local litigation rates.
+In 2025–2026, annual full coverage premiums ranged from approximately $1,504 in Vermont to over $4,180 in Louisiana, largely due to differences in accident frequency, weather exposure, and local litigation rates.
+Understanding your state's cost landscape is key to benchmarking whether your estimate is reasonable.
+See how car insurance rates are trending in 2026 for state-by-state breakdowns.

 Lower Estimate Factors